redpanda-data/connect/docs/metrics/paths.md

 - `output.count`: The number of times the output has attempted to send messages.
 - `output.sent`: The number of messages sent.
 - `output.batch.sent`: The number of message batches sent.
+- `output.batch.bytes`: The total number of bytes sent.
+- `output.batch.latency`: Latency of message batch write in nanoseconds.
+Includes only sucessful attempts.
 - `output.connection.up`
 - `output.connection.failed`
 - `output.connection.lost`